 The IOG traditionally has region and branch networks within the UK and Ireland.
 These groups organise productive and educational local events which offer the opportunity for networking and sharing of ideas and knowledge within the groundscare industry.

-The Grounds & Natural Turf Improvement Programme (GaNTIP), is funded by the IOG, the FA, the ECB, the RFL and Sport England.
-The aim is to raise the standards of sports surfaces as well as the understanding of sports turf management practices among grassroot clubs.
+The Grounds & Natural Turf Improvement Programme (GaNTIP), is funded by the IOG, the Football Foundation, The Football Association and England & Wales Cricket Board.
+The aim is to raise the standards of grassroots sport surfaces as well as the understanding of sports turf management.